alirezashn79/pet-shop/README.md

 # 🐾 Pet Shop

-A modern and responsive pet shop website built with **Vite**, **React**, and styled with **TailwindCSS**.
+A modern and responsive pet shop website built with **Vite**, **React**, and styled with **Tailwind**.
 This project provides an interactive shopping experience, offering pet products, services, and a user-friendly interface.

 ---